vsingh-group/LCODEC-deep-unlearning/README.md

 #### Conditional Independence Core
 For our core conditional independence testing engine, you can check out and use the functions in the `codec/` folder.
+We provide MATLAB and Python implementations of the newly proposed measure of [Conditional Dependence (CODEC)](https://www.tandfonline.com/doi/full/10.1080/01621459.2020.1758115) and the associated feature selection scheme [FOCI](https://projecteuclid.org/journals/annals-of-statistics/volume-49/issue-6/A-simple-measure-of-conditional-dependence/10.1214/21-AOS2073.full).
+Additionally, it also has the implementation of our proposed randomized versions of LCODEC and LFOCI.
+There is significant gain in computation time when nearest neighbors are computed on GPU as done in our implementations.

 #### Deep Learning Pipeline